jahmed76/tracktik-challenge/README.md

 DATABASE_URL="postgresql://admin:root@host.docker.internal:15432/tracktik_db?serverVersion=16&charset=utf8"
 ```

+TRACKTIK_REFRESH_TOKEN is the initial refresh token, which is used to generate subsequent access tokens and refresh tokens.

 ### Step 1: Start the Docker Containers

 Run the following command to start the PHP application, PostgreSQL, and pgAdmin containers: